Residential Construction on the Gulf and East Coast: Preparing for Hurricanes

 Investing in the Future with Durability and Resiliency

-While not a complete guarantee, impact glass windows and doors offer homeowners peace of mind the in the face of hurricanes year after year.
+While not a complete guarantee, impact glass windows and doors offer homeowners peace of mind the in the face of hurricanes.
 An investment in the short term, the long-term benefits of choosing laminated glass to improve your home’s storm resiliency are striking.
 As climate change continues to intensify the severity of our hurricane seasons, homeowners have options when it comes to fortifying their primary asset against Mother Nature’s angry impact year after year.